-So, over the years, we’ve decided that our friends were right: the best place for Europeans to eat informally on the sea-front is Alexander’s.
+So, over the years, we realised that our friends were right.
+The best place for Europeans to eat informally and inexpensively on the sea-front is Alexander’s.
 It’s near the fort end of the sea-front, often not as crowded with drinkers as some of the other restaurants nearby.
-It doesn’t even look particularly appealing at first glance: the chairs look like garden chairs, the cushions a little shabby, and the menu is colourful but dated, and rather tatty.
+It doesn’t even look particularly appealing at first glance.
+The chairs look like garden chairs, the cushions a little shabby.
+The menu is colourful but dated, and rather tatty.

 At the other end of the sea front, and much more up-market, is Hobo’s steak house.
 The outside area is for drinks only, with the restaurant found upstairs.
 A lift (elevator) at the front takes you directly to the dining section.
 Hobo’s is much smarter than Alexander’s, and also usually quieter.
-The menu looks inviting, although there is not so much choice for vegetarians and the prices are somewhat higher.
+The menu looks inviting, although there is not much choice for vegetarians and the prices are somewhat higher.
 Service is good, though, and the atmosphere very pleasant.

-Other restaurants in Larnaka
+Other restaurants in Larnaca

 There is also an excellent Indian restaurant, Masalas, not far from Aztekas.
 They offer a wide range of authentic Indian dishes, with special offers for early diners on weekdays.
 Our only problem with Masalas is that there is almost nothing available for vegetarians.

-Fast food in Larnaka
+Fast food restaurans in Larnaca

-There are, as with most European cities, plenty of fast food places for fussy visitors who don’t like Cypriot food!
-Along the sea-front can be found McDonald’s, KFC and Pizza Hut among others, and there are similar fast-food restaurants in other places around the city.
+There are, as with most European cities, plenty of fast food places for visitors who don’t like Cypriot food!
+Along the sea-front can be found McDonald’s, KFC and Pizza Hut among others.
+There are similar fast-food restaurants in other places around the city.
 Our personal favourite, however, is Souvlaki Express, on Fanouroumani Street.
 This sells Cypriot or Greek pittas filled with a choice of meat or halloumi, and quantities of salad.
 It’s more a take-away places than a restaurant, but there are a few seats outside for those who wish to eat on the spot.
 They also sell chips, and a few other items such as burgers.

 A few things to note